tanersener/mobile-ffmpeg/README.md

 ### 2. Using
 Binaries are available at [Github](https://github.com/tanersener/mobile-ffmpeg/releases), [JCenter](https://bintray.com/bintray/jcenter) and [CocoaPods](https://cocoapods.org).

-Refer to [Using iOS Universal Binaries](https://github.com/tanersener/mobile-ffmpeg/wiki/Using-iOS-Universal-Binaries) guide to import iOS /tvOS universal binaries released at [Github](https://github.com/tanersener/mobile-ffmpeg/releases).
+Refer to [Using iOS Universal Binaries](https://github.com/tanersener/mobile-ffmpeg/wiki/Using-iOS-Universal-Binaries) guide to import iOS / tvOS universal binaries released at [Github](https://github.com/tanersener/mobile-ffmpeg/releases).

 There are eight different binary packages.
 Below you can see which system libraries and external libraries are enabled in each of them.